JTM-UNCC/Movie_Database/README.md

 Step 6:
 Create one last new file using the "+" button.
-In teh new windoww, run test queries to interact with the database and demonstrate its functionality.
+In the new windoww, run test queries to interact with the database and demonstrate its functionality.
 SELECT query that checks content of tables:

 SELECT * FROM Users;